 At Year 10, subjects are a semester in length.
 Students undertake a total of six subjects in Semester One and six subjects in Semester Two.
-As well as the six subjects students choose in each semester, all Year 10 students undertake the additional subjects Ignite and Religion for the year.
+All Year 10 students undertake VCE Religion and Society Units 1 and 2 as part of their subject load.